 5 Questions To Help Get Your Film Noticed

 The experience taught me everything about the importance of word of mouth.
-And above all, I learned that telling stories people care about needs to be your primary goal.
+Above all, I learned that telling stories people care about should be your primary goal.

 1. How can you create something remarkable?